Please read the “TCT Disclaimer,” under the True Crime tab at the top of the page before reading any true crime posts.

 The focus of the police investigation on the Skakel household intensified after it was discovered that the golf club set, owned by the late Anne Skakel, was missing its six-iron.
 Police were able to confirm the golf club used to murder Martha had been taken from the set in the Skakel’s household.

 Police spent months interviewing hundreds of people and giving several polygraph examinations.
 Tommy was given two – one was inconclusive, the other he passed.
-But we all known polygraph tests are kind of bullshit.
+But we all know polygraph tests are kind of bullshit.
 After months of trying to cooperate with the investigation, patriarch Rushton Skakel, put a hold on any more questioning by the police, also blocking school and mental health records for both Tommy and Michael on the advice of the family’s lawyers.

-Around this time, police started taking a closer look at Kenneth Littleton, who had been fired by Rushton Skakel some time after Martha’s murder.
+Around this time, police started taking a closer look at Kenneth Littleton, who had been fired by Rushton Skakel sometime after Martha’s murder.
 In July 1976, Littleton was arrested in Nantucket, Mass., for burglary and theft.
 While in custody, he agreed to take a polygraph test in connection with Martha’s murder.
 He failed.
 But again, I don’t put a lot of stock in that and neither should you.
-(Littleton pleaded guilty to the burglary charges and was sentence to five years of probation.)
+(Littleton pleaded guilty to the burglary charges and was sentenced to five years of probation.)

 A security guard for the gated community provided police with a description of a man who he said had slipped between two houses across the street from the Skakels’ place around 10PM the night of the murder.
 Police interviewed Dan Connor, a 26-year-old in the neighbourhood who resembled the guard’s description, but he had been at a friend’s house watching The French Connection during the time of the murder.

 What the fuck is The French Connection?
 Apparently, everyone loved that show.